-The School of Public Health requires that students in the BS in Public Health program maintain a cumulative and major/AOE GPA of 2.5 or higher while in the undergraduate Public Health program and to graduate.
+The School of Public Health requires that students in the BS in Public Health program maintain a cumulative and major GPA of 2.5 or higher while in the undergraduate Public Health program and to graduate.
+Students interested in applying for the accelerated bachelors to masters program are encouraged to maintain a 3.5 GPA.

-- ♦ Please see Appendix C, Part 1 for the BSPH GPA policy - ♦ Please see Appendix C, Part 3 for the Student Academic Contract. - ♦ Please see AppendixC, Part 4 for information on how to calculate a GPA.
+- ♦ Please see Appendix C, Part 1 for the BSPH GPA policy - ♦ Please see Appendix C, Part 2 for the Student Academic Contract. - ♦ Please see AppendixC, Part 3 for information on how to calculate a GPA.